 Hatches with magnets

 I have, for a couple of reasons, rejected magnetic hatches on my kayaks.
 The magnetic rim must be quite wide – a lot of hatch for a small hole.
 Furthermore, the magnets have in my opinion the “wrong” holding power profile: good holding power in contact but very little just a few millimeters away.
 It is an effort to pull the hatch open, but if you get a corner of a jacket or a small string in between, the hatch might be unreliable.
 With other locking systems, it is the opposite.
-Rubber chords pulls harder with distance and webbing has no flex.
-I was also concerned over the magnet’s influence the compass (having had that trouble on the yacht we built 45 years ago: the iron in the ferrocement hull was probably loaded or unloaded with magnets somewhere, and standard yacht compasses didn’t work, and had to be replaced by a compass transmitter in the mizzen mast connected to a repeater in the cockpit).
+Rubber chords pull harder with distance and webbing has no flex.
+I was also concerned about the magnet’s influencing the compass (having had that trouble on the yacht we built 45 years ago: the iron in the ferrocement hull was probably loaded or unloaded with magnets somewhere, and standard yacht compasses didn’t work and had to be replaced by a compass transmitter in the mizzen mast connected to a repeater in the cockpit).

 But other kayakers have built excellent magnetic hatches and are happy with them.
 This fall I got photos and a description from Gustav Borreman in the Netherlands, who based his version on Rob Mack’s (Laughing Loon) method.
 Here is his description.